High speed rail: overview

 Can I petition against this phase?

 Second Reading in the House of Commons took place on 30 January 2018.
 This triggered a petitioning period which ran until 26 February 2018.
-The County Council petitioned on a range of matters including PRoW.
-The petition document can be found here.
+We petitioned on a range of matters including PRoW.
+View the petition document.

 A shortlist of key items was taken forward to Select Committee.
-The Council appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
-The decision of the Select Committee on this matter was that they would not wish to recommend a tunnel at this stage, although a number of petitioners are yet to appear on this matter.
-A copy of the Select Committee’s first report can be found here.
+The council appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
+The decision of the Select Committee on this matter was that they would not wish to recommend a tunnel at this stage.
+View a copy of the Select Committee’s first report.